toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 A list of possible errors for each API can be found [here](./code-list.html "Error Code List")

-## SetPropertyDetails
+## Set or Update Property Details

-The below example is a request to onboard a new property using SetPropertyDetails.
+This endpoint may be used to initiate onboarding for new properties or update existing properties.
+The request body will accept an array containing between 1 and 50 properties per request.
+Each property must have a unique Provider Property Id.
+When sending updates, a full overlay is required for each property.

-- Information for more than one property is accepted in the request, max. batch size is 50 properties per request.
+**Example Request**

-- Each property must have a unique providerPropertyId
+PUT /properties/v1/mycompany

 ```javascript
 [{